-The UL Data Center Certification Program will address the continued reliability of key components of critical data center infrastructure by integrating the multiple disciplines of electrical, mechanical, security, life safety, building automation, and telecom to create a comprehensive service.
+The UL Data Center Certification Program addresses the continued reliability of key components of critical data center infrastructure by integrating the multiple disciplines of electrical, mechanical, security, life safety, building automation, and telecom to create a comprehensive service.

-Leveraging extensive years of expertise in building safety and performance, UL will address the fire, life safety and security aspect of data centers, and Environmental Systems Design, Inc. (ESD), recognized as a leader in data center design, will evaluate the electrical, mechanical, telecommunications, and building automation systems.
+Leveraging extensive years of expertise in building safety and performance, UL addresses the fire, life safety and security aspect of data centers, and Environmental Systems Design, Inc. (ESD), recognized as a leader in data center design, evaluates the electrical, mechanical, telecommunications, and building automation systems.
 ESD is widely regarded as a thought leader by influencers in the data center engineering, colocation, and hyper-scale center industries.

-The UL Data Center Certification Program will provide services for the full spectrum of data center consumers – from small, public cloud users to large Fortune 1000 entities with diverse hybrid IT implementations.
+The UL Data Center Certification Program provides services for the full spectrum of data center consumers – from small, public cloud users to large Fortune 1000 entities with diverse hybrid IT implementations.